abuseofnotation/category-theory-illustrated/_chapters/06_type.md

 > "Wait, can't we *just* add some rules that say that you cannot draw the set that contains itself?"

-This was exactly what the mathematicians Ernst Zermelo and Abraham Fraenkel set out to do (no pun intended), by defining the *Zermelo–Fraenkel set theory*, or *ZFC* (the *C* at the end is a separate story).
+This was exactly what the mathematicians Ernst Zermelo and Abraham Fraenkel set out to do (no pun intended), by defining the *Zermelo–Fraenkel Set Theory*, or *ZFC* (the *C* at the end is a separate story).
 ZFC was a success, and it is still in use today, however it compromises one of the best features that sets have, namely their *simplicity*.

 Why?
 The original formulation of set theory was based on just one (rather vague) rule/axiom: "Given a property P, there exists a set of all objects that have this property" i.e. any bunch of objects can be put to a set.